 8/ Add further details to your new listing

-Once you’ve chosen whether or not to let Google send you updates about Google My Business (entirely your call) it will tell you that you’re all finished.
+Once you’ve chosen whether or not to let Google send you updates about Google Business Profile (entirely your call) it will tell you that you’re all finished.
 However, this is a little premature, and the true power users will want to carry on beyond this screen.

 First up it will ask you to confirm the name to make their verification postcard out to.
 This is a physical postcard Google will send out to the business address you gave, by way of ensuring you gave them accurate details.
 They don’t usually take long to arrive so keep an eye out for it.
 Your listing won’t be active until you’ve received the postcard and confirmed the verification code within.

 Now you can add that second category we talked about.
 It will usually suggest a category broadly related to the first category you chose, with mixed results in terms of accuracy.
 If what they’ve served up isn’t what you want, ignore it and use the option to add custom service where you can go freestyle and come up with your own category.

 This one is particularly relevant for businesses that serve customers at their address.
 Providing accurate opening hours helps avoid lost business so it’s a no-brainer adding the details in.